 Another benefit of the location is that it’s not actually right in the heart of the Old Town so the prices for things nearby aren’t as inflated and they aren’t as many crowds of tourists walking around throughout the day.

 Unfortunately, during my stay I had a lot of trouble connecting to the wireless Internet and I was never able to get on for more than just a few minutes before I got disconnected – if I could even connect at all.

-I tried to connect using a three different devices, my smartphone, ipad, and my laptop, but I was never able to get a good connection.
+I tried to connect using a three different devices and was never able to get a good connection.

-Maybe having a dedicated travel router would help with the connection but given that it’s 2017 and just about everybody is going online for a wide range of different reasons I think that the hotel definitely needs to upgrade their wireless Internet system and make it faster and easier for people to connect.
+Maybe having a dedicated travel router would help with the connection.
+Regardless, the hotel definitely needs to upgrade their wireless Internet system and make it faster and easier for people to connect.